 - Fax a completed complaint form to 312.814.5479

-- Visit the OEIG's Springfield or Chicago offices to obtain, complete, and submit a complaint form
+- Schedule an appointment with the OEIG's Springfield or Chicago offices to obtain, complete, and submit a complaint form

 The OEIG will not investigate complaints that are unrelated to its jurisdiction, such as those generally related to city, municipal, county or federal government employees, officials or employees of federal or state courts, or employees or members of the legislative branch of government.
 The OEIG may also decline to investigate complaints that are more appropriately dealt with as a governmental agency management issue, such as a complaint from a state employee who is simply dissatisfied, without legal recourse, with a supervisor, work assignment, or performance rating.

 By law, the OEIG cannot initiate or accept a complaint regarding an alleged violation, which occurred more than a year ago, unless there was an attempt to conceal the underlying facts during that time.

 Confidentiality of Those Who File Complaints

 The identity of those who file complaints with the OEIG will be kept confidential to the extent possible under the law.
 There may however be circumstances under which a complainant's identity must be revealed by law.